Analog Potentiometers - Hardware¶

 Since the circuit is symmetric, it is reversible - this allows the user to choose at which end of the travel the measured voltage is zero, and at which end it is 5 volts.
 To reverse the directionality of the sensor, it can simply be wired backwards!
 Be sure to check the directionality of your potentiometer with a multimeter to be sure it is in the desired orientation before soldering your wires to the contacts.

 An “absolute encoder” is an encoder that measures the absolute position of the encoder shaft, rather than the incremental movement (as a quadrature encoder) does.
 In this respect, absolute encoders are more similar to potentiometers than to incremental encoders.
 Many absolute encoders offer a simple analog output - these can be used exactly in the same way as a potentiometer, except their wiring is not generally reversible.
 Absolute encoders have the advantage of lacking a hard travel limit - the signal will simply reset when the shaft crosses the zero point.
+The analog potentiometer pictured above can be found at AndyMark.

 Absolute encoders that do not offer a simple analog output require more complicated communications with the RIO.